FBI Ten Most Wanted Fugitives: New additions

 The Criminal Investigative Division (CID) at FBI Headquarters calls upon all 56 Field Offices to submit candidates for the FBI's "Ten Most Wanted Fugitives" list.
 The nominees received are reviewed by special agents in the CID and the Office of Public Affairs.
-The selection of the proposed candidates is forwarded to the Assistant Director of the CID for their approval and then to the FBI's Director for final approval.
-This process takes some time, which is why James Joseph "Whitey" Bulger Jr., who was arrested in Santa Monica, California on June 22, 2011, remained on the list until May 9, 2012, despite no longer being at large.
+The selection of the proposed candidates is forwarded to the assistant director of the CID for their approval and then to the FBI's Director for final approval.
+This process takes some time, which is why James Joseph "Whitey" Bulger Jr., who was arrested in Santa Monica, California, on June 22, 2011, remained on the list until May 9, 2012, despite no longer being at large.
 Osama bin Laden similarly remained on the list for almost a year after his death at the hands of U.S. forces on May 2, 2011.

+On occasion, fugitives have been added to the list at the request of local law enforcement.
+For example, Bureau director Clarence M. Kelley added Twymon Myers to the list in 1973 at the request of New York City police commissioner Donald Cawley.

+Former lists

-List as of March 2023
+List as of November 2025

-Rewards are offered for information leading to capture of fugitives on the list; the reward is a minimum of $100,000 for all fugitives.
+Rewards are offered for information leading to capture of fugitives on the list; the reward is a minimum of $250,000 (until May 2023: $100,000) for all fugitives.